CLUB ZONE ONE

 VENUE: Island Point Community Centre, 51 Sark Mews, Isle of Dogs, London, E14 3PW

 These skills underpin an individual’s success at each stage in life and support all young people in developing their independence.
-We will focus on four essential skills day during the weekly sessions:
+We will focus on four essential skills day during our summer programme:

 • Speaking - The oral transmission of information or ideas.